-Introduces students to advanced web design techniques through an in-depth examination of (X)HTML, CSS and JavaScript.
-Students will learn to manipulate the Document Object Model (DOM) of a Web page and to use advanced, industry-standard Web page and graphic design/creation software packages.
-Asynchronous JavaScript and XML (Ajax) programming techniques will be examined, along with common, powerful JavaScript libraries designed to aid the Web developer.
-Prerequisite: CS 133J JavaScript with a minimum "C" grade.
+Introduces students to advanced Web design techniques through an in-depth examination of (X)HTML, CSS and JavaScript and JavaScript Libraries.
+Students will learn to use WYSIWIG software packages for HTML development.
+Asynchronous JavaScript and XML (Ajax) programming Advanced JavaScript techniques will be examined, along with common, powerful JavaScript libraries designed to aid the Web developer.
+Prerequisite: CS 133J JavaScript with a minimum "C" grade or instructor approval.